asherliu/researchHOWTO/readme.md

 > July 18, 2024: Short bio, and Suggestions for College Life.
 This edit is used for a presentation at Rutgers.

+> Sept, 27, 2024: What is a successful PhD student-advisor meeting?
 ------
 Contact
 ------------